1. On wind mills.

 2. Describing himself as a "Very Stable Genius."

-Following the release of "Fire and Fury: Inside the Trump White House," by Michael Wolff which portrayed him in an unflattering light, he went on Twitter to show his frustration over the book by describing himself as a "Very Stable Genius."
+Following the release of "Fire and Fury: Inside the Trump White House," by Michael Wolff which portrayed Donald Trump in an unflattering light, he went on Twitter to show his frustration over the book by describing himself as a "Very Stable Genius."

 3. When he bragged about his crowd size.

 In a rally, Donald Trump bragged about the size of his crowds by comparing it to the size of the crowds at an Elton John concert.

 "I have broken more Elton John records, he seems to have a lot of records.
 And I, by the way, I don’t have a musical instrument.
 I don’t have a guitar or an organ.
 No organ.
 Elton has an organ.
 And lots of other people helping.
 No we’ve broken a lot of record.
 Because you know, look, I only need this space.
 They need much more room.
 For basketball, for hockey and all of the sports, they need a lot of room.
 We don’t need it.
 We have people in that space.
 So we break all of these records.
 Really we do it without like, the musical instruments.
 This is the only musical: the mouth.
 And hopefully the brain attached to the mouth.
 Right?
 The brain, more important than the mouth, is the brain.
 The brain is much more important."

 4. When he claimed he invented the word 'fake.'

 In interview with Mike Huckabee, Donald Trump claimed he invented the word 'fake,' when he described his feelings about media coverage of him.

 "The media is really, the word, one of the greatest of all terms I've come up with, is 'fake'.
 I guess other people have used it perhaps over the years but I've never noticed it.
 And it's a shame."

 After Hurricane Maria hit Puerto Rico, he faced criticism for his slow response and tried to give an explanation for his slow response.